zachallaun/protean/README.md

 ## Installation

 This package is under active development and is pre-0.1.
-If you would like to experiment with it, you can install from git directly:
+If you would like to experiment with it, install directly from the repository:

 ```elixir
 def deps do